deploymode/terraform-aws-modules/modules/ecs-web/README.md

 ## Notes

+### CloudFront

+The module adds aliases for CloudFront for the app's FQDN and for any others supplied in the `app_dns_aliases` variable.
+These are required for properly configuring the distribution, including accepted domains and CORS.
+The module can also create DNS records for these aliases, which point to the CloudFront distribution.
+If a vanity domain from a zone other than the zone used for the ALB, DNS records creation should be disabled and these records created elsewhere.

+### CodePipeline

 When using a Codestar connection created by this module it is currently unfortunately necessary to do a targeted apply before creating the rest of the resources.
 This is to avoid an error by which a count condition depends on